56 Different Types of Ants in Louisiana

 The worker ants have a brownish-orange body, and their antennae have three segments, with the third segment being the longest and forming a pointed tip.

-The queen is between 2-3 mm long with a golden brown coloration.
+The queen is 2-3 mm long with a golden brown coloration.
 Workers typically live for around four months, while queens may live up to 18 months or more.

 53. Southern Fire Ant